 2024 has been a fantastic year for me as my health continues to return, and I’m growing stronger each week.
 Starting in February, I was able to take on more exercise and have steadily built my strength throughout the year.
 I can’t believe my good fortune to have my health back.
 In honor of that, I’ve been hitting the trails regularly to express my gratitude and fully embrace this gift.
 I will never take it for granted again.

 Each week that I’ve been ascending in health, I’ve been ascending a mountain or two.
 I’m trying to be mindful about the adjustments needed to embrace winter hiking, both in stamina and gear, and figure the best way I can do that is by being consistent.
-Hitting the trail each week allows me to assess what the current conditions are and gauge what conditions might be like the next time out.
-The funny thing is, no matter how often you go, when it comes to winter, you really can’t predict what’s going to happen from one day to the next.
+Hitting the trail each week allows me to assess current conditions and gauge what next week might be like.
+But the reality is, no matter how often you go, when it comes to winter, you really can’t predict what’s going to happen from one day to the next.

 Winter is here!
-We were surprised to see how frozen Lonesome Lake was already.
+It surprised us to see how frozen Lonesome Lake was already.

 Pitstop at the Lonesome Lake Hut to talk books, weather, and conditions

-We didn’t need snowshoes for the ascent, but we kept our spikes on the whole time, with the exception of a small portion of the trail near the parking lot.
+We didn’t need snowshoes for the ascent, but we kept our spikes on for most of the hike.
+The only exception was a small portion of the trail near the parking lot.
 I’ve been looking at pictures from one of the 4000-footer Facebook pages this week and it looks like if we were to hit the trail today, snowshoes would certainly be needed.
-As it was, I’m glad we didn’t need to carry the extra weight of snowshoes this particular day—it was a tough route.
+As it was, I’m glad we didn’t need to carry the extra weight of snowshoes because it was a tough route.
 But beautiful!

 At the top, we didn’t have much in the way of views, but getting out there in the frigid cold, using spikes to climb the steep, rocky incline, made me feel so alive!
 Every summit awakens something in me that was lying dormant.
 I swear, at every peak, my eyes open a little wider.
 My smile stretches a little farther.
 When I climb a big mountain in the winter, it magnifies that feeling considerably.
 The conditions, the extra challenge and subsequent accomplishment, the brisk air hitting your face—all of it makes you think, I just did that, and there’s so much more you can do.
 But next time, better bring snowshoes.